Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Proof of main theorems

-A priori, we do not have any explicit relationship between the Brownian half-planes $X_\pm$ and the limiting metric space $\wt X$.
-In this subsection, we will prove the existence of maps $f_\pm : X_\pm \rta \wt X$ which are subsequential limits of the maps $f_\pm^n : \wh Q_\pm^n \rta Q_{\op{zip}}^n$ (see Figure~\ref{fig-gluing-maps}).
-In particular, we will prove the following proposition.
+A priori, we do not have any explicit relationship between the Brownian half-planes $X_\pm$ and the subsequential limiting metric space $\wt X$.
+In this subsection, we will prove that there is a map from the desired limiting space $X_{\op{zip}}$ (which we recall is the metric gluing of $X_\pm$) to $\wt X$ which satisfies several properties.